-- Datacenter infrastructure and hardware
+- Datacenter infrastructure and hardware designs

 - Power and cooling initiatives for the datacenter

-- Datacenter optimization and dynamic IT
+- Datacenter optimization and software-defined datacenters

-- Datacenter technology trends and innovation
+- Smart datacenter technology adoption trends

 - IT staffing and datacenter real estate/location/regionalization